-From 1982-83 Glenn attended Eastern Illinois University, studied percussion with Johnny Lee Lane, jazz composition with Alan Horney, earned the Master of Arts in Percussion Performance, and served as jazz and percussion teaching assistant where he directed jazz ensemble II and a jazz combo, directed the marimba ensemble, taught vibraphone lessons, performed in the percussion ensemble, jazz ensemble I and combo I. Glenn also performed with the Kevin Gainer Quartet which received the “Outstanding Combo” award at the 1983 Notre Dame Collegiate Jazz Festival and 1983 Memphis State University Jazz Festival, and performed professionally throughout Illinois.
-After graduating from EIU, Glenn did an extensive United States musical tour with the 1940’s Radio Hour Show based in Dallas, Texas, recorded an album with the Air Force Band of Mid America, taught at the Eastern Illinois University Summer Jazz Camps, taught private lessons, and played freelance drumset gigs in throughout the Illinois region.
+From 1982-83 Glenn attended Eastern Illinois University, studied percussion with Johnny Lee Lane, jazz composition with Alan Horney, earned the Master of Arts in Percussion Performance, and served as graduate jazz and percussion teaching assistant where he directed jazz ensemble II and a jazz combo, directed the marimba ensemble, taught vibraphone lessons, performed in the percussion ensemble, jazz ensemble I and combo I. Glenn also performed with the Kevin Gainer Quartet which received the “Outstanding Combo” award at the 1983 Notre Dame Collegiate Jazz Festival and 1983 Memphis State University Jazz Festival, and performed professionally throughout Illinois.
+Thereafter, Glenn did an extensive United States musical tour with the 1940’s Radio Hour Show based in Dallas, Texas, recorded an album with the Air Force Band of Mid America, taught at the Eastern Illinois University Summer Jazz Camps, taught private lessons, and played freelance drumset gigs throughout Illinois.